sejvlond/training/01_parse_directives/README.md

 A few other parse directives worth mentioning:

 - `%enable-warning` enables a particular type of warning
-- `%requires` for loading modules (see the chapter on modules for more information)
+- `%requires`, `%try-module` and `%end-try` for loading modules (see the chapter on modules for more information)
-- `%define` sets a parse definition and optionally assigns a value to it
-- `%ifdef` enables a part of code based on parse definitions (along with the following directives)
-- `%ifndef`
-- `%else`
-- `%endif`

 There are also directives that prohibit using particular features of Qore programming language which is useful for sandboxing - e.g. `%no-network` to forbid network access or `%no-new` that prohibits use of `new` operator.

+When a change in Qore programming language would break a backwards incompatibility, a new parse directive can be introduced to keep existing code working.

 For more information about parse directives please see the [documentation](https://docs.qore.org/current/lang/html/parse_directives.html).